Southern California fire shuts highway, forces evacuations

 SOLVANG, Calif.
 (AP) — Evacuation orders were expanded Tuesday for a growing wildfire driven by intense winds that has shut down a key Southern California highway for more than a day.

-At least 200 firefighters battled the Alisal Fire, which had scorched 12.5 square miles (31 square kilometers) along coastal Santa Barbara County and remained completely uncontained.
+At least 200 firefighters battled the Alisal Fire, which had scorched 21 square miles (54 square kilometers) along coastal Santa Barbara County and was only 5% contained, county fire officials said.

 “The fire is burning in dense chaparral and is being pushed by strong winds and growing at a rapid rate of speed,” a fire update said Tuesday.
 Gusts reached 70 mph (113 kph) in some areas, officials said.